PudPawat/InfoGAN/README.md

+# Pawat
-# InfoGAN in jupyter notebook
+InfoGAN in jupyter notebook